kpoppel/homeassistant-novafos/README.md

 ## State and attributes
 ---
 !Note!
-Data is delayed in the data warehouse.  the most recent data was found to be most reliable from 48-24 hours ago from today's midnight.
-I.e. the data retrieved is from the day before yesterday.
+Data is delayed in the data warehouse.
+Data validity will range from 24h to 5 days ago from today's midnight.
+This means the sensor data represents historical data.

+The integration creates the following sensors:
+* sensor.novafos_year_total
+  * The total consumption until the last valid date
+* sensor.novafos_month_total
+  * The total consumption current until the last valid date
+* sensor.novafos_day_total
+  * The total consumtion on the last valid date
+  * Attributes contain day data since the first day of the month at the correct dates
+* sensor.novafos_hour_total
+  * The hourly consumption on the last valid date
-A sensor for each hour in the last valid 24 hours is created with the syntax:
+  * Attributes contain data from the last 24 hours on the correct date
- * sensor.novafos_water_0_1
- * sensor.novafos_water_1_2
- * etc.

-A sensor which sum up the total water used to date (again with delay) is added as well:
- * sensor.novafos_water_total
+* sensor.novafos_valid_date

-All sensors show their value in cubuc meters (m3).
+  * Just the date of the last valid data

+All water sensors show their value in cubuc meters (m3).
+The sensors also have extended attributes as outlined above, which can be used by ex. apexchart-card to chart data at the correct date.
+You can also create new sensors from these attributes to save them in the history database.
+Attributes are not saved in the history.

 ## Debugging
 It is possible to debug log the raw response from KMD API.
 This is done by setting up logging like below in configuration.yaml in Home Assistant.
 It is also possible to set the log level through a service call in UI.